Become a PMF

 As part of the application certification process, applicants will attest they have completed the online assessment independently and all statements made are true.

-If you are unsure whether or not you need an accommodation for the on-line assessment, please review sample questions for each part of the on-line assessment provided in the Assessment Preparation Guide (see below).
-The Guide also outlines criteria each applicant must meet when requesting a reasonable accommodation.
-The on-line assessment is un-proctored, meaning you do not need to take it at a certain location.
-You can complete all components of the on-line assessment using your personal computer, taking advantage of your own assistive technology if applicable.
+If you are unsure whether you need an accommodation for the online assessment, please review the sample questions for each assessment and review the System Requirements for the Online Assessment section before starting the online assessment.
+The Handbook also outlines the criteria each applicant must meet when requesting a reasonable accommodation.
+Keep in mind that the online assessment is un-proctored, meaning you do not need to take it at a certain location.
+You can complete all parts of the online assessment using your personal computer, taking advantage of your own assistive technology, if applicable.
 There are no videos.
 Both the application and online assessment are 508 conformant (meaning provides access and use to people with disabilities substantially equivalent to persons without a disability).

 The supporting documentation must be from a qualified professional that includes information about the disability as well as the testing accommodation being requested.
-A Schedule A Letter is and of itself is not sufficient documentation.
+A Schedule A Letter in and of itself is not sufficient documentation.

-Applicants waiting for a request for a reasonable accommodation for the on-line assessment to be adjudicated may continue with other parts of their application.
+Applicants waiting for a request for a reasonable accommodation for the online assessment to be adjudicated may continue with other parts of their application as instructed.

-NOTE: Reasonable accommodations may be requested for the on-line assessment only.
+NOTE: Reasonable accommodations may be requested for the online assessment during the application only.

-To prepare for the assessment process, applicants should thoroughly review the Assessment Preparation Guide.
-The Guide is subject to change and applicants are encouraged to check frequently for any updates.
+To prepare for the assessment process, applicants should thoroughly review the PMF Applicant Handbook.
+The Handbook is subject to change and applicants are encouraged to check frequently for any updates.